-Annually, the President and Vice-Chancellor presents a performance plan (rooted in the Academic Plan) to the Board.
+Annually, the President and Vice-Chancellor presents a performance plan to the Board.
 Once approved, the Board of Governors receives periodic progress reports, and performs a full review of outcomes relative to the performance plan.
 Results of this annual planning and review process shape the direction for the upcoming year.